Hamilton Mausoleum: Later history

-During the 1960s and 1970s the structure was observed to be subsiding, and a 20 ft plumb-line hanging on the front of the mausoleum indicated a lean from true verticality.
-The monolithic, plinth-based construction prevented structural cracking however, and, after many anxious years, the building settled back to near vertical (180 degrees).
+During the 1960s and 1970s, the mausoleum was observed to be subsiding, and a 20 ft plumb-line hanging on the front of it indicated that it was leaning.
+However, the monolithic plinth-based construction prevented structural cracking, and after many years of anxiety the building settled back to near vertical.

 Inside the mausoleum are displayed the original bronze entrance doors, based on the Florence Baptistery doors of Lorenzo Ghiberti.
-The interior has one of the longest-lasting echoes in the world, a phenomenon dramatically demonstrated to visitors by slamming the entrance doors.
-Another curiosity of the interior architecture is the "Whispering Wa's" or walls.
+The interior has one of the longest-lasting echoes in the world, a phenomenon demonstrated to visitors by slamming the doors.
+Another curiosity of the interior is the "Whispering Wa's" or walls.
 Two people can stand at either end of one of the curved interior walls, facing away from each other into the niche of the wall, and hold a whispered conversation.
-The remarkable acoustics of the walls project the sound to the listener at the other side.
+The remarkable acoustics of the building project the sound to the listener at the other side.

-In the early 21st century, the mausoleum had begun to deteriorate and a charitable trust was formed to preserve it (along with the adjacent keepers lodge).
-In May 2021, charitable donations enabled almost £500,000 of restoration work to be carried out on the mausoleum.
+In the early 21st century, the mausoleum had begun to deteriorate, and a charitable trust was formed to preserve it and the adjacent keeper's lodge.
+In May 2021, charitable donations enabled restoration work on the mausoleum costing almost £500,000 to be begun.